GTAdam: Gradient Tracking with Adaptive Momentum for Distributed Online Optimization

 \section{Abstract}

-This paper deals with a network of computing agents aiming to solve an online optimization problem in a distributed fashion, \ie, by means of local computation and communication, without any central coordinator.
-We propose the gradient tracking with adaptive momentum estimation (\algo/) distributed algorithm, which combines a gradient tracking mechanism with first and second order momentum estimates of the gradient.
-The algorithm is analyzed in the online setting for strongly convex and smooth cost functions.
-We prove that the average dynamic regret is bounded and that the convergence rate is linear.
-The algorithm is tested on a time-varying classification problem, on a (moving) target localization problem and in a stochastic optimization setup from image classification.
-In these numerical experiments from multi-agent learning, \algo/ outperforms state-of-the-art distributed optimization methods.
+This paper deals with a network of computing agents aiming to solve an online optimization problem in a distributed fashion, i.e., by means of local computation and communication, without any central coordinator.
+We propose the gradient tracking with adaptive momentum estimation (GTAdam) distributed algorithm, which combines a gradient tracking mechanism with first and second order momentum estimates of the gradient.
+The algorithm is analyzed in the online setting for strongly convex cost functions with Lipschitz continuous gradients.
+We provide an upper bound for the dynamic regret given by a term related to the initial conditions and another term related to the temporal variations of the objective functions.
+Moreover, a linear convergence rate is guaranteed in the static setup.
+The algorithm is tested on a time-varying classification problem, on a (moving) target localization problem, and in a stochastic optimization setup from image classification.
+In these numerical experiments from multi-agent learning, GTAdam outperforms state-of-the-art distributed optimization methods.